-Bed bugs are a tiny pest that’s only about the size of an apple seed, but they can be a major headache for homeowners in Westchester.
+Bed bugs are tiny pests that are only about the size of an apple seed, but they can be a major headache for homeowners in Westchester.
 These pests are a reddish-brown color and have oval-shaped bodies.
-While they are difficult to see given their miniature size, you can find them if you know what and where to look.
-But, overall, there are other signs of an infestation you’re more likely to notice.
+While they are difficult to see, given their miniature size, you can find them if you know what and where to look.
+But, overall, there are other signs of a bed bug infestation you’re more likely to notice.

 How To Identify A Bed Bug Bite

 Bites are usually the first sign of a bed bug infestation in Westchester County.
 Most of the time, these bites are red with a clear or dark center, and they usually appear in zigzags or lines on your skin.
 Bed bugs will bite anywhere that your skin is exposed while sleeping.
 It can be hard to differentiate bed bug bites from other bug bites or stings, so always consult with a healthcare professional if you’re unsure.

 Many people also wonder why bed bugs only bite us while we sleep, but there is a rather fascinating but simple reason for this.
 Bed bugs can sense the amount of carbon dioxide that we let off while sleeping, so they can tell when we’ve drifted off and that it’s a safe time for them to feast.

 Other than seeing the bed bugs themselves or noticing their bites, there are a few other signs you have bed bugs.
 It’s important to know that while some people assume that bed bugs are only found in mattresses and bedding, they can actually be found all over a home.
 They often hide in furniture, curtains, and even in holes in walls.

 Here are five more signs of bed bugs to be aware of: